eflautt/ga-data-science/templates/template-project-readme.md

 > #### *Guiding Questions When Using This Template*
 >
 > - [ ] Are the requirements actionable?
-> - [ ] What will students have to do to prepare for this lab?
+> - [ ] What will students have to do to prepare for this project?
-> - [ ] Is this intended to be a group activity?
-Pair programming?
+> - [ ] Are components intended to be worked on individually?
+In pairs?
-> - [ ] Should students practice pseudo-coding before beginning?
+> - [ ] Should students practice pre-work tasks before beginning?
 > - [ ] Is there a clear deliverable?
 Have you provided a screenshot for students to reference?
 > Delete this section ^